mmdagent/mmdagent-mirror/MMDAgent/Release/README.txt

-vmd              --       give a motion to the target model vmd              CTRL     give a motion to all models xpmd             --       change the stage bmp/tga/png      --       change the texture of the floor bmp/tga/png      CTRL     change the texture of the background
+vmd              --       give a motion to the target model vmd              CTRL     give a motion to all models xpmd             --       change the stage bmp/tga/png/jpg  --       change the texture of the floor bmp/tga/png/jpg  CTRL     change the texture of the background mp3              --       play back audio

 Note

  * the target model is a model at the dropped point, or you can pre-select by a double click
- * when "file.vmd" is dropped, "file.mp3" will be played back if exist
+ * when "file.mp3" is dropped, "file.vmd" will be given to all models
  * the background and stage can be changed by a drag-and-drop of a pmd file, with the extention "xpmd"